 The Legal Studies program prepares you for the next steps in your career after college.
 Whether your path is working in paralegal services or pursuing a J.D. degree, Stevenson will support you.
 Graduates of our Legal Studies program embark on many rewarding career choices, including:

 Curious about internships and job placement after you graduate?
 Visit our Office of Career Services.

 The courses listed below are required for completion of the bachelor's degree in legal studies.
 Students must also complete the requirements for the Stevenson Educational Experience (SEE).

 Specific pre- and co-requisites for each course are listed in the course descriptions.

 Typically, students take lower-level (100- and 200- level) courses in their freshman or sophomore years, and upper-level (300- and 400- level) courses in their junior or senior years.

 The legal studies program is an excellent option for students interested in applying to law school.
-It is the only law program at Stevenson.
 Many of our program's graduates each year go on to law school and become lawyers.
 Legal studies students can combine law classes with a series of designated liberal arts courses that develop critical thinking, writing, and analytical skills.
 The same substantive and procedural law courses offered at law schools are offered in Stevenson's legal studies program.
 Legal studies program faculty are experienced lawyers and judges.
 A full-time legal studies faculty member, also an attorney, serves as a dedicated pre-law advisor and assists students with Law School Admissions Test (LSAT) preparation and law school applications.
 An upper-level law elective is available to help prepare students to take the LSAT.
 Graduates who attend law school find that the legal studies program at Stevenson gives them a competitive advantage.

 A second bachelor's degree is available in legal studies, which includes 33 credits of LAW courses with at least 21 legal specialty credits required.
 Consult the website for additional information and for program requirements.